ndexbio/ndexpackagebundler/src/docs/NDEx_Installation_Instructions.rst

 won’t display the networks in this set.
 The default value of this parameter is 50,000.

 3d.
-2) Landing Page Configuration Server
+2) Landing Page Configuration

 The location of Landing Page Configuration Server is defined by landingPageConfigServer parameter in ndex-webapp-config.js.
-The following sections and channels of Landing page can be configured.All elements are required.-:
+The following sections describe how to configure different channels of Landing page.
+All json files mentioned in this section are required.
+Examples of these configuration files can be found in ndex/webapp_landingpage_configuration_template folder in the bundle.-:

 a. | topmenu.json - The content of this file controls the navigation bar
         at the top of the screen.The format of this file is: